On-the-Fly Shortest Path QGIS plugin

 1. The merging of layers consumes heavily system resources (memory and CPU).
 In addition, calculations of the plugin are performed in Python, which is not as fast and efficient as the core QGIS language C++.
 Please select the minimum number of layers required for your work.

 2. When multiple layers are selected, the configuration option to use an ellipsoid based on Layer CRS will not work.
-Since several layers are concerned and each layer may have its own CRS, the plugin selects to override ths option and to use the Project CRS.
+Since several layers are concerned and each layer may have its own CRS, the plugin selects to override this option and to use the Project CRS instead.
 This is performed in the background and the configuration option of the Configuration dialog does not present this fact, because the user may decide later to select one single layer.
-In that case, the Layer CRS option will be used, without the user having to re-visit the Configuration dialog.
+In the latter case, the Layer CRS option will be used, without the user having to re-visit the Configuration dialog.

 3. When two or more layers are selected, the plugin will be dealing with one single merged layer, consisting of all lines of the initial layers.
 The user should keep in mind that those layers may have not been created with the consideration that somebody will merge them.
 Therefore, lines of originally separate layers may cross without a connection, coincide geometrically, run in parallel at a very short distance and other situations that may visually confuse the users, if they do not have a clear view of the vertices of each line.
 Therefore, the result of finding a path between all those lines should be taken with a grain of salt.
 Especially when the Topology tolerance feature is activated, the results may be surprising.
 Users are advised to use layers with a strict topological association between the features of those layers.
-As an example, a point layer containing the common points between the line layers can help identify the points of transition from one layer to the other.
+Otherwise, use the Bridging Point and Bridging Line tools to create bridges between lines of the same or different layers.
+As an example of the topology tolerance behaviour, a point layer containing the common points between the line layers can help identify the points of transition from one layer to the other.
 A value of topology tolerance equal to zero, or the minimum possible to cope for snapping inconsistencies, is desirable in that case.
 Yet, cases could be found where identical coordinates of different layers may provide "bad" results.
 As an example, when two segments of two separate line layers have a vertex with identical coordinates, a cross will occur, even if it is not wanted or expected.
 In such cases, use a middle marker to direct the shortest path algorithm to another point which is common for both layers, where it is accepted to cross layers

 Example merge bad cross